-Staff are unable to raise extremism related Appropriate whistleblowing policy and awareness inadvertently funding extremist organisations The School has clear and visible policies and procedures for T Jordan 6 th September 2023 Organisational culture Staff or contracted providers are not aware of /do not subscribe to the values of the Recruitment and induction programmes and ongoing staff development Staff and Sub- contracted providers are aware of the PREVENT duty and the sub-contractor is not T Jordan S Morris (contractors) 6 th September 2023 Behaviours which harm the ability of different groups and individuals to learn and work together are left unchallenged learners are in place.
-Opportunities to promote British values are clearly identified within all curriculum areas The school's values, and communication of these within the premises and through the curriculum School staff have a duty in helping pupils from being drawn into terrorism and will promote a culture of democracy, mutual respect and tolerance, individual liberty and awareness of rule of law.
-Further information: School's Equality, Diversity and Inclusion Policy.
-T Jordan 6 th September 2023 to messaging supportive of terrorism- or which contradicts 'British Values' of individual liberty and mutual respect and tolerance for those of different faiths and beliefs member of staff and are not left alone with learners external bodies promote violent extremism .Are there concerns that certain visiting speakers could fall outside your organisations code of values, or breach UK law, the Human Rights Act 1998 and the Equality Act 2010?
-Extremist or terrorist related material is displayed within school premises Policies for the display of materials within school premises Displays regarding Prevent, British Values and Community Cohesion T Jordan 4th September 2023 School premises are used to host events supportive of terrorism, or which popularise hatred or intolerance of those with particular protected characteristics Room booking policy which sets out the notice periods for hire and open source checking arrangements for external organisations That no events, talks or relationship with external bodies promote radicalism.
-T Jordan 4 th September 2023 IT and Online Safety Learners access extremist or terrorist material whilst using school networks School filtering policies and a code of conduct covering users attempts to subvert network (e.g. VPN) Staff and pupils understand what terrorist/extremist material looks like and are confident to share concerns through the appropriate processes if they do encounter access to this material.
-T Jordan 1st September 2023 Online/social media communications relating to extremist or terrorist The school has oversight of social media accounts set up by official IT staff that are concerned about the online behaviour of a learner report directly to the T Jordan 1st September 2023 material feature the school's branding learner groups or societies Safeguarding Team External/ community factors Online/social media communications relating to extremist or terrorist material feature the school's branding The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the Safeguarding Team T Jordan 1st September 2023 The school is aware of the existence of extremist groups in the community and their potential impact on its staff and students.
+supportive of terrorism- or which contradicts 'British Values' of individual liberty and mutual respect and tolerance for those of different faiths and beliefs and are not left alone with learners promote violent extremism .Are there concerns that certain visiting speakers could fall outside your organisations code of values, or breach UK law, the Human Rights Act 1998 and the Equality Act 2010?
+Extremist or terrorist related material is displayed within school premises Policies for the display of materials within school premises Displays regarding Prevent, British Values and Community Cohesion MS/VS School premises are used to host events supportive of terrorism, or which popularise hatred or intolerance of those with particular protected characteristics Room booking policy which sets out the notice periods for hire and open source checking arrangements for external organisations That no events, talks or relationship with external bodies promote radicalism.
+MS/VS IT and Online Safety Learners access extremist or terrorist material whilst using school networks School filtering policies and a code of conduct covering users attempts to subvert network (e.g. VPN) Staff and pupils understand what terrorist/extremist material looks like and are confident to share concerns through the appropriate processes if they do encounter access to this material.
+MS/VS Ongoing development of PSHE curriculum content Online/social media communications relating to extremist or terrorist material feature The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the MS/VS Discussed in Triangulation meetings the school's branding Safeguarding Team External/ community factors Online/social media communications relating to extremist or terrorist material feature the school's branding The school has oversight of social media accounts set up by official learner groups or societies IT staff that are concerned about the on-line behaviour of a learner report directly to the Safeguarding Team MS/VS Discussed in Triangulation Meetings The school is aware of the existence of extremist groups in the community and their potential impact on its staff and students.
 Sussex Educational Premises Extremism Risk Assessment - relevant areas incorporated into this assessment The School is unaware of specific vulnerabilities of pupils who may be more vulnerable to the messages of violent extremism Special Educational Needs Schools or coordinators within mainstream schools should consider further training around the inherent factors and the frequency with which they occur within their establishment.
-Likewise prevalence of crime amongst pupils would Further training identified for staff in these specified support roles T Jordan 1st September 2023 indicate a need for further awareness training and those managing excluded disadvantaged pupils
+Likewise prevalence of crime amongst pupils would indicate a need for further awareness training and those managing excluded disadvantaged pupils Further training identified for staff in these specified support roles MS/VS